- Online Student Enrollment

 Please view the TUSD immunization information for details.

-If you or someone you know is in need of medical care and does not have medical insurance to cover the costs, there are various clinics and programs throughout Orange County that offer medical/dental services for free or at low cost.
+If you or someone you know is in need of medical care and does not have medical insurance, there are various clinics and programs throughout Orange County offering free or low-cost medical/dental services.
 Please click on the following links to find the information that best fits your need.

 Si usted o alguien que conoce necesita asistencia medica y no tiene seguro medico para cubrir los gastos, el condado de Orange tiene varias clínicas y programas que ofrecen servicios medicos/dentales gratis o a bajo costo.
 Por favor haga click en las siguientes paginas y elija el programa que mas le convenga a usted.